 BrainVISA has been designed not only to provide an organization system for programs and data, but also to free users from all the technical work required to combine different programs and data.
 BrainVISA architecture organizes programs through a set of modules and data through a database system.
 A unifiying graphical interface is provided to access programs and data (figure 1b).

 BrainVISA was developed by a group of methodologists at the IFR 49 (Institut Fédératif de Recherche).
 Their aim was to provide for potential users a range of methodological tools, via a relatively user-friendly unifying interface.
 In addition, this interface facilitates communication between the different groups of methodologists working in the various laboratories.
 This project was financed by the french ministry of Research, within the framework of an ACI (Action Concertée Incitative) in the telemedicine field.
-The first prototype was developed by Yann Cointepas in 2000/2001.
-See:
+The first prototype was

 Y. Cointepas, J.-F. Mangin, L. Garnero, J.-B. Poline, and H. Benali.
 BrainVISA: Software platform for visualization and analysis of multi-modality brain data.
 In Proc.
 7th HBM, Brighton, United Kingdom, pages S98, 2001.